CianMRoche/AstroWiki/Plasma and lensing/Lensing.md

 Nice notes [here](https://arxiv.org/pdf/astro-ph/9606001.pdf) but all the figures are at the end.
+Also [here](https://lweb.cfa.harvard.edu/~dfabricant/huchra/ay202/lectures/lecture12.pdf) which might be better.

 ## Lensing
 When we see light, we assume its source is in the direction the light came from.
 Light can be bent by optics like lenses, so if we can see the light is coming out of a lens, we can infer that the source may not be where it appears to be.
 When we look at a light source in space we dont see any (obvious) lenses, so we assume the source is along the line of sight of the "bright spot" on the sky.